Cyclone Hudhud heads for India, after battering Andaman and Nicobar islands

 "We have asked 16 districts, including all our coastal areas, to remain alert and stay prepared to meet any eventuality," P.K.
 Mohapatra, a key Odisha relief official, told the Thomson Reuters Foundation.

-He said 24-hour emergency control rooms had been set up and leave for government employees cancelled in high-risk districts.
+He said 24-hour emergency control rooms had been set up and leave for government employees canceled in high-risk districts.

 Panicked coastal villagers on Wednesday scrambled to buy items of food and fuel, from rice and potatoes to petrol.